KatVolkova/fin_statements_analyser/README.md

 | Calculate financial ratios | If the denominator of the ratio is zero value error is raised | "Name of the ratio - should not be zero" message is displayed| Works as expected |
 | Calculate financial ratios | Negative ratios are grouped and presented with a warning | "Warning: the following ratios are negative, immediate investigation is required" message is displayed followed by the list of ratios | Works as expected |
 | Trend Analysis | Significant positive/negative results are brought to the user's attention| "Significant positive/negative trends" warning message is displayed, followed by the list of these trends | Works as expected |

+### Testing Browsers

+The tool has been tested in the following browsers:

+- Chrome
+- Edge
+- Firefox

+It worked without issues in the above browsers.

 ## Validation